 The TRPT combines river science, hydraulics and transportation planning methods and is applied at a watershed scale.
-The TRPT was developed and tested in three pilot watersheds and is ready to be applied in these watersheds to inform project scoping, capital programming and hazard mitigation planning for state and local highways.
-VTrans, in partnership with Regional Planning Commissions, will add watersheds to the TRPT web-application in the future.
+The TRPT has been developed for the entire state and is ready to be applied to inform project scoping, capital programming, and hazard mitigation planning for state and local highways.

 This section of VT-107 was severely damaged by Tropical Storm Irene.
 The TRPT identifies and prioritizes high risk locations before damage occurs.

 The need for the TRPT became apparent following the widespread damage and destruction to state and local roadways caused by Tropical Storm Irene in August 2011, and due to the increase in ongoing local damages that take place each year.
 Much of the Agency's effort following Tropical Storm Irene focused on improving its emergency response and recovery capabilities to restore transportation functionality faster after a disaster.
 The TRPT's purpose is to identify vulnerabilities in a proactive manner to avoid or mitigate against the impacts of future damages in the most critical, highest risk locations.

 The TRPT was developed by VTrans with funding from the FEMA Hazard Mitigation Grant Program (which also funded the 2018 Vermont State Hazard Mitigation Plan update), federal transportation planning funds, and match from state transportation dollars.